carolinager/A-HyperProb/README.md

 # A-HyperProb

 This package model checks asynchronous probabilistic hyperproperties written in A-HyperPCTL on MDPs.
 The implementation is in python and uses the SMT solver Z3.
+It is based on the model-checking implementation for HyperPCTL: https://github.com/TART-MSU/HyperProb

 ## Run via Docker (Recommended)